LeSasse/ascnii/README.md

 source .examplevenv/bin/activate
 pip install -U pip
 ```

+Alternatively, you can install from github.
-Then clone the repository to where you would like to install it.
+Clone the repository to where you would like to install it.

 ```
 git clone https://github.com/LeSasse/ascnii.git
 cd ascnii